entropic-dev/entropic/PROBLEM.md

         - We'd need a new CLI.
     - If we're not supporting the legacy API, do we still want to store packuments, or should we break these down into "package version lists"?
         - How far do we break things down?
-Into exploded files in a content addressible fashion?
+Into exploded files in a content addressable fashion?
 - What does it look like to sign up for the new registry?
     - There's a website flow, even from the CLI (github oauth?)
     - Prove that you own a VCPM account by publishing a placeholder package containing